mjg123/mayden-shopping/ADR/05-sharing-by-email.md

    - this is quick and easy, and will let users share their lists
    - `mailto` links can specify subject and body text
  - We can discuss more if this is not sufficient

+**Updated for v2:**
+ - I find that support for `mailto` links is really inconsistent between different platforms and clients.
+   - The subject may be truncated
+   - The body may be malformed, or missing entirely
+   - If the email client is not configured properly it will not be able to handle the link at all

+Decision: This story needs more discussion, will most likely benefit from using a 3rd party mail service.

 ## Consequences